supabase-community/supabase-ui-svelte/README.md

 supabase-ui-svelte
 ------------------

-UI components for authenticated Supabase using Svelte.
+UI components for Supabase authentication using Svelte.
 Inspired by the [React version](https://github.com/supabase/ui).

 # Supported Features